-Express Yucatan: no pretexts!
+Express Yucatan: no excuses!

 Whether you are staying in Cancun or along the Riviera Maya between Puerto Morelos and Tulum, there is no excuse for not exploring the inland area of the Yucatan Peninsula, where authentic Mexican culture and unspoiled nature play a prominent role.

 Actually, there is so much to see that I reckon it can be discouraging, especially if you are only staying a week or two and really want to enjoy the beautiful beaches on the coast.

 Worry not; we have prepared the perfect itinerary for you.
 It lasts only two days and one night but you will manage to see and experience the real thing…the essence of the Yucatan Peninsula and I am sure you will love it so much that you will want to stay longer, or at least plan another trip.

 First of all, you need to rent a car; it is safe and here I wrote some useful tips.

 No matter where you are, your first stop will be Valladolid; (130 to 150 km away).
 Here you will find a beautiful colonial city, and it is the first gateway to the Yucatan.

 One of the “Pueblos Mágicos”, you cannot go anywhere without stopping in Valladolid.

 On arrival, you will have time to take a dip in Cenote Zaci, located 2 blocks from the center, which will cool you off and get you ready and refreshed for the hotter part of your day.

 The second, essential stop is the main square with the Cathedral of San Gervasio which is well worth a visit; from there you can continue towards Calle 41 and then Calzada de Los Frailes, where you can walk past the typical brightly-colored houses, explore high-quality artisan shops, and stop by the famous Jardin de los Frailes for a delicious local lunch.